peter-mcconnell/petermcconnell.com/content/showcase.md

  [ Golang ]
  - developed an image delivery service for a very large org (30k+ engineers) [ AWS, Python, Bash/Shell, OpenStack ]
- - have worked on web products for Google, Virgin, Red Bull, Disney & YouTube [ Python.
-PHP.
-During my time as a lead at https://www.rehabagency.ai/work ]
  - design and build out of various deployment infrastructure [ Kubernetes.
 Mesos.
 Marathon.
 Docker-compose. ]
  - developed a Jira plugin which extended JQL (jira query language) to allow grouping by "roles"